Academic structure: it's not a long-form five-paragraph essay

-When it comes to structuring writing, we’re traditionally taught in school the five-paragraph essay.
+When it comes to structuring writing, many of us are taught some variation of the five-paragraph essay.
 It goes something like this:

 - Introduction: “hook” the reader, give background information, state your thesis in one final sentence.

 - Supporting paragraphs: take one subpoint, introduce it w/ a topic sentence, give 3 pieces of evidence, and conclude w/ a clear point.

 - Conclusion: Restate thesis & main points.
 Never, ever add new ideas.

 Academic writing is not so simply structured.

 But this means they also allow more flexibility.